microsoft/rats/rats-devtools/docs/.drafts/legacy-docs/planning-and-design/scenarios/datasets-and-batches-v1.md

         1. slicing by a providing a salt and a predicate.
 A hash of the element key and the salt is passed to the predicate.
         """

+    def get_slice_iterable(
+        self, iteration_operation: IterationOperation
-    def get_slice_iterable(self, iteration_operation: IterationOperation) -> Iterable[Dataset]:
+    ) -> Iterable[Dataset]:
         """Breaks down `self` into an iteration of datasets.

         The returned datasets are non-intersecting and their union is this dataset.

         Iteration operation TBD.
 Should allow:
         1. Slicing along a dimension, providing arbitrary slices of roughly requested size.
-        1. Slicing along a dimension, using modulu of a hash of the key, defined using salt, N.
+        1. Slicing along a dimension, using modulo of a hash of the key, defined using salt, N.
         1. Slicing along multiple dimensions.
         """